Who are you?

 What do you write?

 My first love is Fantasy literature, and I’m currently working on the first novel for The Tales of Lugon, Truth Unearthed.
-I have finished the manuscript and hired an editor.
-The book should be released near the end of 2018, just in time for the holidays!
-The second novel (and direct sequel) is already partially outlined.
+The manuscript has now been finished and edited by a professional editor.
+It is being released on December 15 (on iBooks, Kindle, and Nook – paperback and hardback editions coming early 2019)!
+The second novel (and direct sequel) is already underway.
 Finally, I have also put together a very detailed outline for a stand alone Sci-Fi novel that I hope to start soon.

 I do not consider myself a poet.
 Still, I’ll occasionally throw some rhymes together and share them.
 Poetry an art that has always eluded me.
 The ability to use rhythm and effectively share a vision through abstract phrasing is a rare gift.
 Combine that with the fact that I don’t even agree with the ideas concerning poetry that are en vogue currently, nobody in that world would ever say my rhyming even resembles poetry.
 That’s fine.
 The lack of quality is why I post them on here for free for the enjoyment of any that may find them amusing instead of asking people to support me in the endeavor.